Darkclown205/War-Cards/README.md

 - **Winning Message:** A message is displayed announcing the winner when 10 points are reached.
 - **Auto-Reset:** The game automatically resets after announcing the winner, ready for a new game.

+## Video Demo

+A video demonstration of the War Card Game can be found here.

 ## Getting Started

 ### Prerequisites